 A graduate student who is facing a personal situation that would severely disrupt their progress in the program (e.g., a serious medical issue, a death in the family) may consider taking a formal Leave of Absence (LOA) from the graduate program for one or more full semesters.
-The LOA mechanism allows a student to address their personal issues and come back to the program without reapplying.
+The LOA mechanism, which by definition involves a formal process through the Graduate College, allows a student to address their personal issues and come back to the program without reapplying.
 To make arrangements for a LOA, the graduate student needs to work closely with their research advisor, the Director of Graduate Studies, and the Graduate Program Coordinator.
 With departmental approval, a student may re-enter at any time within one year of last registration.
 Any lapse in registration may result in the loss of the full-tuition-waiver privileges that may have previously accompanied a particular student's appointments.
 Whether leaving for one or more semesters, a student with educational loans should consult the Financial Aid Office and/or the lender before terminating student status.
-International Students who are considering a LOA are required to secure clearance from the Office of International Student and Scholar Services (ISSS).
+International students who are considering a LOA are required to secure clearance from the Office of International Student and Scholar Services (ISSS).